The Different Types of Numerology

 New Kabbalah Numerology

 A New Kabbalah numerology has also been developed for use with the modern Roman alphabet.
-It, too, is based on name and relies on Pythagorean methods to determine time periods.
+It, too, is based on name and relies on Pythagorean methods to determine periods.
 The New Kabbalah is concerned more with events than character.

 Share Numerology Number